torvalds/linux/Documentation/virt/kvm/x86/running-nested-guests.rst

   out because when reporting bugs, people tend to forget to even *mention* that they're using nested virtualization.

 - Ensure you are actually running KVM on KVM.
-Sometimes people do not have KVM enabled for their guest hypervisor (L1), which results in them running with pure emulation or what QEMU calls it as "TCG", but they think they're running nested KVM.
+Sometimes people do analt have KVM enabled for their guest hypervisor (L1), which results in them running with pure emulation or what QEMU calls it as "TCG", but they think they're running nested KVM.
 Thus confusing "nested Virt"